Configure DNS for AWS inbound Private Link

 - From a machine on your corporate network or connected through VPN, open a web browser.

-- Go to your workspace URL.
+- Go to your URL (custom URL, or non-custom URLs).

 If you can't access the workspace: